 The Madden School of Business is home to six undergraduate majors, a master’s degree program in business administration and certificate programs in health care leadership, health information systems and government contracting.
 It utilizes three overarching Centers of Excellence—each charged with cultivating expertise, promoting scholarship and fostering learning opportunities within specific fields that provide the intellectual anchor and the organizational framework for the Madden School of Business.

-The Center for Reflective Leadership and Business Ethics
+The Donald J. Savage Sr. '51 and Family Center for Reflective Leadership

 The Global Jesuit Case Series (GJCS)